ibm-cloud-docs/Cloudant/release_info/deprecations.md

 ## Removed support for virtual hosts (vhosts) (4 December 2017)
 {: #disabled-vhosts-december-4-2017}

 - On 4 December 2017, {{site.data.keyword.cloudant_short_notm}} disabled the virtual host functionality.
-Support for insecure HTTP connections was removed in favor of HTTPS only.
-As a result of turning off HTTP support, the virtual hosts feature is no longer available since use of virtual hosts precludes secure HTTPS connections.
+Support for insecure HTTP connections was replaced by HTTPS only.
+After turning off HTTP support, the virtual hosts feature is no longer available since use of virtual hosts precludes secure HTTPS connections.
 Previous users of the virtual host feature need to make alternative arrangements to present a chosen host name to your clients from your application and use HTTPS connections only.

 ## Error handling
 {: #error-handling}